truemagic-coder/meteor-barista/readme.md

 ## Notes:
   Meteor.js version is real-time

-  Updating foods or drinks will only be available to products that have not been added to an order yet
+  When you update foods or drinks - the updated versions will only be available to products that have not been added to an order yet

 ## Demo:
   http://barista.meteor.com